 Coming Soon in 2018: A Toolkit for Outdoor Stewardship

-Volunteers for Outdoor Colorado (VOC) will introduce its outdoor volunteer stewardship toolkit, a comprehensive set of resources designed to help stewardship and community organizations, land managers, government agencies and outdoor recreation user groups to start, enhance or expand their volunteer stewardship efforts.
+Volunteers for Outdoor Colorado (VOC) will introduce its Stepping Up Stewardship: A Toolkit for Outdoor Volunteer Management, a comprehensive set of resources designed to help stewardship and community organizations, land managers, government agencies and outdoor recreation user groups to start, enhance or expand their volunteer stewardship efforts.
 It will feature best practices and ready-to-use templates and checklists covering key areas of stewardship practice, including:

 - Volunteer Practices Associated with Recruitment, Retention and Recognition